RickStrahl/Westwind.Scripting/README.md

 ### 1.2.5

-* **Add AssemblyContext Loading which allows for Unloading**
+* **Add AlternateAssemblyLoadContext which allows for Assembly Unloading**
-In .NET Core you can now assign an AssemblyContext to load assemblies into, which allows for unloading of assemblies.
+In .NET Core you can now assign an alternate AssemblyLoadContext to load assemblies into via the `AlternateAssemblyLoadContext`, which allows for unloading of assemblies.
 [PR #19](https://github.com/RickStrahl/Westwind.Scripting/pull/19)

 * **DisableAssemblyCaching**
 By default this library caches generated assemblies based on the code that is passed in to execute.
 The `CSharpScriptExecution.DisableAssemblyCaching` property disables this caching in scenarios where you know code is never re-executed.
 [PR #19](https://github.com/RickStrahl/Westwind.Scripting/pull/19)